How to retain employees in a tight job market

 2. Be the kind of leader that employees want to follow

 Employees want a boss who is honest, ethical and has a vision for where he or she wants to take the company.
-That vision should come with clear,
+That vision should come with clear, well-communicated objectives.
+And those objectives should, in turn, flow down to employees in a performance management system that provides constructive feedback and individual goals for the year.

 “It motivates people when you know where you’re going and what you need to do to get there,” Feder says.